RedisBloom/RedisBloom/docs/docs/top-k.md

 The `TOPK.LIST` command has a time complexity of `O(K)` so if `K` is small, there is no need to keep a separate set or sorted set of all the hashtags.
 You can query directly from the Top K itself.

-## Examples
+## Example

+This example will show you how to track key words used "bike" when shopping online; e.g., "bike store" and "bike handlebars".
+Proceed as follows.
+​
-* We'll demonstrate initializing a Top-K with specific parameters; though `width`, `depth`, and `decay_constant` can be left out and default values will be used.
+* Use `TOPK.RESERVE` to initialize a top K sketch with specific parameters.
+Note: the `width`, `depth`, and `decay_constant` parameters can be omitted, as they will be set to the default values 7, 8, and 0.9, respectively, if not present.
+​
  ```
  > TOPK.RESERVE key k width depth decay_constant
  ```

- Then, how multiple items can be added at once.
-If an item enters the Top-K list, and an item is expelled, that item is returned, otherwise the return is nil.
-This allows dynamic heavy-hitter detection of items being entered or expelled from Top-K list.
-We'll then return list of the top K items in the Top-K list as well as check whether an item is one of Top-K items.
+ * Use `TOPK.ADD` to add items to the sketch.
+As you can see, multiple items can be added at the same time.
+If an item is returned when adding additional items, it means that item was demoted out of the min heap of the top items, below it will mean the returned item is no longer in the top 5, otherwise `nil` is returned.
+This allows dynamic heavy-hitter detection of items being entered or expelled from top K list.

-In this example we'll be tracking key words used with "bike" when online shopping.
-You'll note that 'pedals' kicks out 'handlebars' even though each have only been added once.
-This is in part because part of this structure is a min-heap, so the new item will kick out an old item with the same score.
-The `nil` response for 'store' and 'seat' are beacuse they're already _in_ the `Top-K` and so they're not expelling other items.
+​
+In the example below, "pedals" displaces "handlebars", which is returned after "pedals" is added.
+Also note that the addition of both "store" and "seat" a second time don't return anything, as they're already in the top K.

+ * Use `TOPK.LIST` to list the items entered thus far.
+​
+ * Use `TOPK.QUERY` to see if an item is on the top K list.
+Just like `TOPK.ADD` multiple items can be queried at the same time.
 {{< clients-example topk_tutorial topk >}}
 > TOPK.RESERVE bikes:keywords 5 2000 7 0.925
 OK